ignacioricci/boston-theme/readme.md

 ### Internationalization ###

 Boston theme supports English and Spanish internationalization.
-I will continue to work into espanding the languages it supports.
+I will continue to work into expanding the languages it supports.

 ### Information for developers ###